yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 Trusted addresses with the privilege to whitelist new assets:

 - Can whitelist a new asset, which sets an initial weight, sets the rate provider, and requires an initial deposit.
 New assets can only be whitelisted if no weight change has been scheduled.

+## Protocol Specs

+- The yETH specification can be found in the source repo: https://github.com/yearn/yETH/blob/main/SPECIFICATION.md